-Harini Sivalingam (she/her) is completing a PhD in Socio-Legal Studies at York University, pursing research on how maritime forced migrants experience the law and legal processes throughout their journeys.
+Harini Sivalingam (she/her) is a lawyer, researcher, and activist.
+She obtained her law degree at Osgoode Hall Law School (Toronto, Ontario) and her Masters of Law in International Comparative Law at McGill University (Montreal, Quebec).
+She is currently completing a PhD in Socio-Legal Studies at York University, pursing research on how maritime forced migrants experience the law and legal processes throughout their journeys.

 For over two decades Harini has been involved in anti-racism activism and community organizing on domestic and international human rights issues.
 She was an intern at the International Service for Human Rights in Geneva, monitoring and reporting on United Nations sessions.
 Harini is currently on the Board of Directors for Lawyer’s Rights Watch Canada.